lordkorost/smart-surveillance-sorter/docs/manual-install.md

 This guide is for users who prefer to set up the Python environment manually instead of using `install.sh` / `install.bat`.

+>[!TIP]
-> ℹ️ The automated installers (`install.sh` / `install.bat`) are the recommended way to install Smart Surveillance Sorter.
+> The automated installers (`install.sh` / `install.bat`) are the recommended way to install Smart Surveillance Sorter.
 Use this guide only if you have a specific reason to install manually.

 ---